matheusb432/rust-course/projects/clipstash/README.md

 - Field structs are used to validate data before it is stored in the database
 - Every field for the `Clip` structure is a module, this guarantees that all data is valid before it is stored in the database, and splits the code into smaller, more manageable chunks, even with extensive validation logic

+## Rocket

+- Rocket is a web framework for Rust, it's an asynchronous web server that supports cookies, forms and encryption
+- It handles state management, routing, templating, and has built-in testing mechanism